mirzakopic/api-syncagent/docs/publish-resources.md

 #### References

 A reference is a JSONPath-like expression that are evaluated on both sides of the synchronization.
-You configure a single path expression (like `spec.secretName`) and the sync agent will evlauate it in the original primary object (in kcp) and again in the copied primary object (on the service cluster).
+You configure a single path expression (like `spec.secretName`) and the sync agent will evaluate it in the original primary object (in kcp) and again in the copied primary object (on the service cluster).
 Since the primary object has already been mutated, the `spec.secretName` is already rewritten/adjusted to work on the service cluster (for example it was changed from `my-secret` to